bcgsc/mavis/README.md

 source reference_inputs/hg19_env.sh
 ```

 Once the above 3 steps are complete [MAVIS](http://mavis.bcgsc.ca) is ready to be run.
-See [running the pipeline](http://mavis.bcgsc.ca/docs/latest/pipeline.html).
+See the MAVIS [tutorial](http://mavis.bcgsc.ca/docs/latest/pipeline.html#mavis-tutorial) to learn about running MAVIS.